consected/restructure/docs/admin_reference/general_selections/0_introduction.md

 - **Item type** - the table / field combination identifying the field this choice is attached to
 - **Position** - the relative position one entry appears in relation to another (a higher number appears further down the list)
 - **_Flags_** - rules defining when a choice can be selected (see [Flag Definitions](#flag-definitions))
+- **Description** - text to be displayed to an end user within a help tooltip next to a field, describing any choices having descriptions

 ## Flag Definitions